noureddin/ysmu/README.md

 ## Structure

-This repo's files consists of three sections:
+This repo consists of four sections:

 - Data: